pgRouting/workshop/docs/chapters/4-topology.rst

 * ``id`` is the vertex identifier
 * ``the_geom`` is the geometry considered for that particular vertex identifier.
 * ``source`` and ``target`` from the ``ways`` correspond to an ``id`` in ``ways_vertices_pgr`` table
-* Aditional columns are for analizing the topology.
+* Additional columns are for analyzing the topology.

 Now we are ready for our first routing query with :doc:`Dijkstra algorithm <5-shortest_path>`!